Hamilton Academical F.C.: Stadium

-The club played their fixtures at New Douglas Park, which was opened in 2001, until 2025.
+The club play their fixtures at New Douglas Park, which was opened in 2001.
 The pitch is an artificial surface.
 The stadium has an overall capacity of 6,018 and is composed of two permanent and one temporary stand.

 The ground replaced Douglas Park, which was the home of Hamilton from 1888 to 1994.
 The ground was opened on 30 May 1888 with a match against Glasgow University.
 It was eventually sold to supermarket chain Sainsbury's in 1994, with the proceeds going towards the construction of the new stadium, which lies adjacent to the site of Douglas Park.

 Between 1994 and 2001 the club had no home.
 They ground-shared at Cliftonhill and Firhill Stadium.

 From 2022 until 2025, the club shared New Douglas Park with Clyde following their eviction from Broadwood Stadium.

 In May 2025 it was announced that due to a dispute with the owner of New Douglas Park, Hamilton would play their home fixtures at Broadwood Stadium in Cumbernauld until further notice.

+Agreement was reached with the owners of New Douglas Park for Hamilton to return from the 2026–27 season.